MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: MCMC Methods for Functions

 \section{MCMC Methods for Functions}

-The transferable idea in this section is that design of MCMC methods on function spaces leads, after discretization, to algorithms which are robust under mesh refinement $d_{u} \to \infty.$ We demonstrate this idea for a number of algorithms, generalizing random walk and Langevin-based Metropolis-Hastings methods, the independence sampler, the Gibbs sampler and the HMC method; we anticipate that many other generalizations are possible.
+The transferable idea in this section is that design of MCMC methods which are defined on function spaces leads, after discretization, to algorithms which are robust under mesh refinement $d_{u} \to\infty$.
+We demonstrate this idea for a number of algorithms, generalizing random walk and Langevin-based Me\-tropolis--Hastings methods, the independence sampler, the Gibbs sampler and the HMC method; we anticipate that many other generalisations are possible.
+In all cases the proposal exactly preserves the Gaussian reference measure $\mu_0$ when the potential $\Phi$ is zero and the reader may take this key idea as a design principle for similar algorithms.

-Subsection \ref{ssec:setup} gives the framework for MCMC methods on a general state space.
-In subsection \ref{ssec:propos} we state and derive the new {\em Crank-Nicolson} proposals, arising from discretization of an OU process.
-In subsection \ref{ssec:mala} we generalize these proposals to the Langevin setting where steepest descent information is incorporated: {\em MALA proposals}.
-Subsection \ref{ssec:ind} is concerned with {\em Independence Samplers} which may be derived from particular parameter choices in the Random Walk algorithm.
-Subsection \ref{ssec:rand} introduces the idea of randomizing the choice of $\delta$ as part of the proposal which is effective for the Random Walk methods.
-In subsection \ref{ssec:block} we introduce {\em Gibbs samplers} based on the \KL expansion \eqref{eq:KL}.
-In subsection \ref{ssec:trunc} we work with non-Gaussian priors specified through random truncation of the \KL expansion as in \eqref{eq:KL3}, showing how Gibbs samplers can again be used in this situation.
-Subsection \ref{ssec:hmc} briefly describes the HMC method and its generalization to sampling functions.
+Section~\ref{ssecsetup} gives the framework for MCMC methods on a general state space.
+In Section~\ref{ssecpropos} we state and derive the new \emph{Crank--Nicolson} proposals, arising from discretization of an OU process.
+In Section~\ref{ssecmala} we generalize these proposals to the Langevin setting where steepest descent information is incorporated: \emph{MALA proposals}.
+Section~\ref{ssecind} is concerned with \emph{Independence Samplers} which may be derived from particular parameter choices in the random walk algorithm.
+Section~\ref{ssecrand} introduces the idea of randomizing the choice of $\delta$ as part of the proposal which is effective for the random walk methods.
+In Section~\ref{ssecblock} we introduce \emph{Gibbs samplers} based on the Karhunen--Lo\'eve expansion (\ref{eqKL}).
+In Section~\ref{ssectrunc} we work with non-Gaussian priors specified through random truncation of the Karhunen--Lo\'eve expansion as in (\ref{eqKL3}), showing how Gibbs samplers can again be used in this situation.
+Section~\ref{ssechmc} briefly describes the HMC method and its generalisation to sampling functions.